Stauffer's alternative violin design from 1828. That the upper part seems wider than the lower one, is an optical illusion.

 A typical Stauffer guitar with a clock-key adjustment for the neck and a Stauffer headstock which is is basically the forerunner of a Fender Stratocaster headstock.

-Stauffer is also the inventor of the Arpeggione, a musical instrument that is tuned like a guitar and played with a bow like a cello.
+Stauffer also invented the Arpeggione, a musical instrument that is tuned like a guitar and played with a bow like a cello.
 This typically creative Stauffer invention would be long forgotten, had Franz Schubert not written his Arpeggione sonata D 821 for this instrument.

 Mathias Staufer and his Three Wives